tengznaim/digit-sketch-predictor/README.md

 To build a Docker image of this application and run it, do the following:

+> The Dockerfile is currently configured to work with a Heroku deployment and hence the $PORT environment variable.
+If you'd like to follow the remaining steps below, do change these to a desired port or port 8501 in order for the guide below to work

 1. Install Docker
 2. Build the image using the following:
    ```